 U.S. poised to send $1 billion in weapons to Israel, sources say

-The Biden administration has informed Congress that it intends to transfer $1 billion in weapons to Israel, a congressional aide confirmed to CBS News Tuesday.
+The Biden administration has informed Congress that it intends to transfer $1 billion in weapons to Israel, two congressional sources confirmed to CBS News Tuesday.

 Congress will need to approve the transfer.
 The Wall Street Journal was first to report the news.